Last Updated on January 22, 2024 by Sharon Advik

-It’s not much at all, but keep in mind if you want to rebalance on the gimbal.
+It’s not much, but keep it in mind if you want to rebalance the gimbal.

-So let’s go over some of the pros of this bad boy.
+So, let’s go over some of the pros of this bad boy.

 And sometimes, I zoom back into the 18 for more walking and talking shots when shooting listing videos.

 And number 2 is it is super sharp, and I think it can’t be beaten for this price.